aiidateam/aiida-tutorials/docs/sections/running_processes/basics.md

 :::

 The k-points mesh can be supplied via a `KpointsData` node.
-To create it, you will first load the corresponding class using the `DataFactory`, a useful and robust tool which recognizes data types based on their *entry point* (e.g. `'array.kpoints'` in this case):
+To create it, you will first load the corresponding class using the `DataFactory`, a useful and robust tool which recognizes data types based on their *entry point* (e.g. `'core.array.kpoints'` in this case):

 :::{code-block} ipython

-In [10]: KpointsData = DataFactory('array.kpoints')
+In [10]: KpointsData = DataFactory('core.array.kpoints')

 :::